-Our Sanctuary Scholarship offers opportunities for those with refugee or asylum-seeking status to study at the University of Leicester via distance learning.
+This Sanctuary Scholarship offers opportunities for those who have been forcibly displaced from their homes and forced to seek sanctuary elsewhere to study at the University of Leicester via distance learning.

 The scholarship provides a full fee waiver.